 Invest in a Scalp Scrub

-Get instant relief with a scalp scrub.
-Great for any hair type, this purifying scrub from Christophe Robin is infused with sea salt and specially formulated to detoxify and hydrate even the most sensitive of scalps.
-The sea salt promises to support healthy blood circulation while simultaneously nixing product or chemical buildup.
+Get quick relief with a scalp scrub.
+Great for any hair type, this purifying scrub from Christophe Robin is infused with sea salt and specially formulated to help detoxify and hydrate even the most sensitive of scalps.
 You can use it in lieu of your normal shampoo, but be sure to follow with a moisturizing conditioner on your ends.
 Other formulas we love are the R+Co Crown Scalp Scrub ($38) and the IGK Low Key Cleansing Walnut Scalp Scrub ($36).